Unidata/netcdf-fortran/docs/netcdf-f90-sec6-variables.md

     sizes will be used if chunking is required and this function is not called.

+    If NF90\_COMPACT, then compact storage is used for this variable.
+    Compact storage may only be used on fix-sized variables with a total data size 64 MB or less.
+Compact datasets are stored with the file metadata, and can be read very quickly on a large number of parallel processors.

     By default contiguous storage is used for fix-sized variables when conpression, chunking, shuffle, and checksums are not used.